SQL Server Reporting Services Introduction

 Microsoft SQL Server Reporting Services also called as either SSRS or SQL Reporting Services.
 SSRS is a business intelligence tool or reporting tool that allows you to create reports.

 SQL Server Reporting Services is a Reporting tool that allows you to create reports from a wide variety of sources.
-SQL Reporting Services Toolbox provides complete set of tools to create a report ranging from basic reports to most complex reports.
+SQL Reporting Services Toolbox provides a complete set of tools to create a report ranging from basic reports to most complex reports.

 With SQL Reporting Services, you can create Tabular reports (Table, Matrix), Charts, Maps, indicators, Sparkline’s etc. from Relational databases, Multidimensional Databases, and XML files.